 - the professor will be able to distinguish you from the crowd of other students;

 - they will have a chance to ask you personal questions that will help to write the recommendation;

-- meeting in person will make a positive impression and prove that you take the process seriously and really need a referral letter.
+- meeting in person will make a positive impression and prove that you take the process seriously and need a referral letter.

 Check Two Weeks Prior

-A week after your request, send the professor a thank you note to show your appreciation of them dedicating their time to working on your recommendation letter.
+A week after your request, send the professor a thank you note to show your appreciation for them dedicating their time to working on your recommendation letter.
 However, never send any gifts if you don’t want to be misunderstood.